Discover San Francisco : Neighborhoods of San Francisco

 Hayes Valley.
 A tiny neighborhood to the west of the Civic Center, Hayes Valley was a late bloomer after the 1989 earthquake.
 A young population aged 25 to 35 lives here, among the two-storey Victorian houses.
 A top shopping destination, with many local designers and second-hand stores.

 Haight-Ashbury.
 The center of the American counterculture, Haight-Ashbury is widely known as the birthplace of Summer of Love and the hippie movement in the 1960s.
 As the Beatniks took over North Beach, the neighborhood became too cramped for newcomers looking for an alternative lifestyle.
 They were young, they were broke, so they looked for an inexpensive neighborhood to settle in.
-The Haight district, with its Victorian houses, had been abandoned by San Franciscans, and rents were cheap: the hippies made their nest there.
-Sex, drugs and rock'n'roll became the watchwords of a generation tired of the conservative rigor of their elders.
-The years have passed, and yesterday's hippies have become today's middle-class retirees, but Haight-Ashbury is still a gentle, nonchalant place.
+The Haight district, with its Victorian houses, was being abandoned by San Franciscans at the time, and rents were cheap.
+Peace and love became the watchwords of a generation tired of the conservative rigor of their elders.
+The years have passed, and yesterday's hippies have become today's middle-class retirees, but Haight-Ashbury is still gentle and nonchalant.
 The colorful facades, decorated with flowers or original designs, are in harmony with the atmosphere of the neighborhood.
+You'll find many hippie-style rainbow goodie stores, thrift stores and a huge vinyl store.

 Lower Haight.
-Today, a distinction is made between Haight-Ashbury (from Golden Gate Park to Buena Vista Park), where people are still very peace and love, and Lower Haight (from Buena Vista Park east to the Hayes Valley neighborhood), where the mood is more urban rock.
+Today, a distinction is made between the hippie-rich Haight-Ashbury (from Golden Gate Park to Buena Vista Park) and the Lower Haight (from Buena Vista Park east to the Hayes Valley neighborhood), where the vibe is more urban rock.
 It's called Lower Haight because it lies at the foot of the hill topped by Buena Vista Park.
 Take the time to enjoy this neighborhood by strolling through its parks, stores and restaurants, you won't be disappointed.

 Golden Gate Park.
 Golden Gate Park is one of the largest urban parks in the U.S., covering an expansive rectangle of over 4 km2, ahead of New York's Central Park, to which it is often compared.
-Perpendicular to the ocean, it is surrounded by two large residential districts, Richmond to the north and Sunset to the south, frequently referred to as The Avenues, as the streets here are numbered from 2nd Avenue to 48th Avenue.
-As these are very large, residential districts, you'll rarely get the chance to stroll through them.
+Perpendicular to the ocean, it is surrounded by two large residential districts, Richmond to the north and Sunset to the south, frequently referred to as The Avenues, as the streets here are numbered from2nd Avenue to 48th Avenue.
+As these are very large, residential districts, you'll rarely have the opportunity to stroll through them.
 However, some of the sites, restaurants and stores are well worth a visit.

 Richmond.
 Directly north of Golden Gate Park lies the Richmond district.
 Originally, this area was just a stretch of sand and dunes.
 Building began in the late 19th century, and intensified after the great earthquake of 1906.
 The area grew, and more and more houses continued to be built in an effort to urbanize the area during the first half of the 20th century.